deusExMac/WebScraper/README.md

 -p pos: starting fetching urls starting from position pos of URL queue file.

 -G: enables debug mode.
 Prints debug messages on screen.

+-A: Appends to csv file, if it already exists.

 start_url: url to start downloading and apply exreaction rules.
 Depending on set of rules and number of pages desired to download will crawl entire site extracting the specified data.